 - HNRS 472 Senior Honors Research (3-6 credits, required grade: B+ or better).
 A student’s senior research may take place over one or two semesters (depending on discipline), following the guidelines currently established by participating majors and supervised by an advisor in the student’s major as well as two additional thesis committee members.

-Students (especially transfer students and students entering late) may submit a petition to the Student Advancement Committee at email@example.com, requesting honors credit for alternate course work, including honors variants, in order to meet the course requirements for the Honors Degree.
+Any student may submit a petition to the Student Advancement Committee at email@example.com, requesting honors credit for alternate course work, including honors variants, in order to meet the course requirements for the Honors Degree.